sense-of-security/ADRecon/README.md

 - Add Domain Trust Enumeration.
 - Gather ACLs for the useraccountcontrol attribute and the ms-mcs-admpwd LAPS attribute to determine which users can read the values.
 - Gather DS_CONTROL_ACCESS and Extended Rights, such as User-Force-Change-Password, DS-Replication-Get-Changes, DS-Replication-Get-Changes-All, etc. which can be used as alternative attack vectors.
-- Additional export and storage option: export to STDOUT, SQLite, xml, html.
+- Additional export and storage option: export to ~STDOUT~, SQLite, xml, html.
 - List issues identified and provide recommended remediation advice based on analysis of the data.

 ### Bugs, Issues and Feature Requests